andrewpjames13/jQuery-image-filtering/readme.md

 -  Add three new cabins to the listing.
 Each cabin should have a price and follow the naming structure and patterns that are currently present.
   -  Add these cabins at the end of the listing.
   -  You can find [creative commons images here](http://search.creativecommons.org/)
--  Implement a feature which will toggle the background image on the `body` attribute.
+-  Implement a feature which will (toggle the background image)[http://api.jquery.com/css/] on the `body` attribute.
 When clicking the dark-wood circle, it should add the `dark_wood.png` as the background image.
 When clicking the lighter wood circle, it should add the `tileable_wood_texture.png` back as the background image.
 -  Add a new option to the background toggle that changes the background to the `forest.jpg` image.
 The circle should appear to the right of the dark button, and should follow the same patterns/styles as the other two buttons.
-  -  When the forest image is being applied, also apply the property/value of `background-size: cover` so that the image does not stretch.
+  -  When the forest image is being applied, also apply `background-size: cover` so that the image does not stretch.
 The `background-size: cover` should only be applied when the forest is set as the background.

 ### Iteration One | Sorting

-Knowing that we are going to be filtering the entirety of the cabins on the page, what are some things that may be useful to do on page load?

--  Implement a toggle feature which will sort the cabins from high to low.
+-  Implement a toggle feature which will [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) the cabins from high to low and vice versa.
   -  When clicking the `Low` link, sort the cabins from low to high.
   -  When clicking the `High` link, sort the cabins from high to low.
     -  When clicking these links, the url should _not_ have `/#` in the url.
 See [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
+    -  The (html)[https://api.jquery.com/html/] method may be useful here.

 ### Iteration Two | Showing One Price Range

--  When clicking a price range from the sidebar, show only the images that fall within that price range.
+-  When clicking a price range from the sidebar, (show)[http://api.jquery.com/show/] only the images that fall within that price range; or (hide)[http://api.jquery.com/hide/] those that are _not_ within that filter.
 For now, only worry about having one filter clicked at a time.
+-  Your sorting functionality should still work!
 -  When building this feature, think of what it would take to add a new price range filter.
 Would you have to add more code to handle prices from 1Mil - 2Mil?
+Could we build an object that would help us here?

 ### Iteration Three | Filtering For Multiple Price Ranges